The Mongol Empire: Governing the Largest Contiguous Land Empire in History

 The Yassa and the Maintenance of Military Order

 Although the Mongol Empire fragmented into several khanates in the late 13th century, the Yassa continued to influence law and governance for centuries.
-In the Ilkhanate (Persia), Mongol legal principles blended with Islamic sharia, creating a hybrid system.
-In China, the Yuan dynasty under Kublai Khan incorporated elements of the Yassa into its own legal code, the Zhiyuan ge, which in turn influenced later Ming and Qing legislation.
-The Russian principalities that fell under the Golden Horde experienced Mongol law indirectly; many Russian legal terms and administrative practices have Mongol origins.
+In the Ilkhanate, Mongol legal principles blended with Islamic sharia, creating a hybrid system that persisted even after the Mongol dynasty collapsed.
+In China, the Yuan dynasty's legal code, the Zhiyuan ge, influenced later Ming and Qing legislation, particularly in the areas of military law and administrative procedure.
+The Russian principalities that fell under the Golden Horde experienced Mongol law indirectly; many Russian legal terms and administrative practices have Mongol origins, including the word for "customs" and the system of postal stations.
 Even the Ottoman Empire, which replaced the Mongol successor states in Anatolia, adopted some customs from the Yassa, such as the use of tax farming and religious tolerance.

 Conclusion: The Yassa as a Foundation of Empire

-The Mongol Empire’s legal code was far more than a collection of edicts.
-It was the glue that held the world’s largest contiguous empire together.
+The Mongol Empire's legal code was far more than a collection of edicts.
+It was the glue that held the world's largest contiguous empire together.
 By enforcing strict discipline, rewarding loyalty and ability, tolerating religious diversity, and ensuring uniform justice, the Yassa created conditions for a period of unprecedented peace and prosperity across Eurasia.
 The Pax Mongolica allowed trade, culture, and ideas to flow freely, shaping the course of world history.
 Although the empire eventually declined, the legal principles embedded in the Yassa survived in many forms, influencing the development of law in Asia and Europe.
-For students of history, the Yassa offers valuable insights into the role of law in managing diversity, controlling violence, and building a stable society—lessons that remain relevant in our own interconnected world.
+For students of history, the Yassa offers valuable insights into the role of law in managing diversity, controlling violence, and building a stable society—lessons that remain relevant in our interconnected world.